M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.

- - Location is: File was palced in branch -> working branch, added the Tasks by Letter to file
+ - Location is: File was placed in branch -> working branch, added the Tasks by Letter to file

 Task C: Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.

- - Adjusted: Shopname and header to 'Mike's Skateboard Shop'
+ - Line 19 - Adjusted: Shopname and header to 'Mike's Skateboard Shop' in mainscreen
- - Adjusted: Part names
+ - Line 32 - Adjusted: Part names

 Task D: Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.

- - Add: aboutUs.html page in templates
+ - In templates - Add: aboutUs.html page in templates
- - Add: Information about customers business
+ - In aboutUs.html - Add: Information about customers business
- - Add: AboutUsController.java
+ - In controllers - Add: AboutUsController.java
- - Add: Link on mainscreen to aboutus
+ - Line 101 - Add: Link on mainscreen to aboutus
- - Add: Link on aboutus to mainscreen
+ - Line 39 - Add: Link on aboutus to mainscreen
- - Adjust: About Us section of about us and added an image
+ - In aboutUs.html - Adjust: About Us section of about us and added an image
  - Resource for Image is:
 https://pixabay.com/photos/skateboard-skateboarder-skae-2271295/